LEYA-HSE/BiBiER/README.md

 ### 🟦 Prompt:
 ```
 You are an expert language model trained to synthesize emotional utterance templates for expressive speech synthesis and affective data generation.
-Your task is to generate a structured set of phrase components based on examples from the MELD dataset.
+Your task is to generate a structured set of phrase components based on examples from the MELD corpus.

 Instructions:
 - You will receive several short utterances labeled with a specific emotion.